aminimalanimal/aminimalanimal.github.io/presentations/ux_accessibility/accessibility_ux.md

 _Content is Perceivable in multiple ways_

-- Audio content is captioned for those that cannot perceive the audio through hearing alone.
+- Audio content is captioned for those that cannot perceive the audio through hearing alone
-- Text alternatives are provided for non-text content.
+- Text alternatives are provided for non-text content
-- State changes—focus, interactions... you should be getting feedback
+- Keyboard users understand where their focus is placed

 ]

 ???

 You need to make sure that users can perceive our website.
-They understand where they're focuses That they understand what elements are, they can see the dividing lines between things, that they understand when an error has taken place.
+They need to understand where they're focused.
+They should understand what elements are, that they understand when an error has taken place.

 The first tenant of accessible design is that you provide multiple ways to perceive everything.
 Now that's not as hard as it sounds.
 It actually just means that if you have a picture, you give it alt text.
 If you have an input, it's actually coded as an input, that way when a user uses a screen reader, they can hear that it is an input.